Our Science

 • Retention of activity against azole and polyene-resistant strains

-• Potential for more favorable safety profile
+• More favorable safety profile

 • Lower risk for drug-drug interaction (vs. azoles)